 The Roar of a Lion

 This morning, while tears streamed down my cheeks, I sat in my living room in awe.
 Though it was a bittersweet moment, it was a moment filled with sweet justice.
-Today a lion roared, excuse me lioness, and she roared loudly.
-I was watching the sentencing of, Larry Nassar; no Dr. in front of his name any longer, as he has been rightfully stripped of his title.
-While Judge Rosemarie Aquilina did not set out to be a hero, today she, along with every victim of Larry Nassar are my heroes.
-These women knew they were facing a demon bigger than just one little man, still they bravely came forth and brought his darkness into the light.
+Today a lion roared, excuse me, lioness, and she roared loudly.
+I watched the sentencing of Larry Nassar; no Dr. in front of his name any longer, as he has been rightfully stripped of his title.
+While Judge Rosemarie Aquilina did not set out to be a hero, today, she, along with every victim of Larry Nassar, are my heroes.
+These women knew they were facing a demon bigger than just one little man.
+Still, they bravely came forth and brought his darkness into the light.

-Nassar claimed listening to his victim’s statement was, “mental abuse.”
+Nassar claimed to listen to his victim’s statement was “mental abuse.”
 I wonder if he ever stopped to consider the lifetime of mental anguish, which he personally and willfully instilled upon his victims.
-Given his demeanor during the victims statements, I will say no...but now he has the remainder of his life to allow each of their words to run through his mind.
+Given his demeanor during the victim's statements, I will say no...but now he has the remainder of his life to allow each of their words to run through his mind.